 About the course

-This is a joint programme between the Nuffield Department of Primary Care Health Sciences and the Department for Continuing Education's Continuing Professional Development Centre.
-The programme works in collaboration with the renowned Centre for Evidence-Based Medicine in Oxford.
+The MSc is a joint course between the Nuffield Department of Primary Care Health Sciences and the Department for Continuing Education.
+The course works in collaboration with the renowned Centre for Evidence-Based Medicine in Oxford.

 The aims of the course are for you to: